How much does it cost to have a website designed in the UK?

 Make Sure You’re Comparing A Like-For-Like Specification!

 This is extremely important.
 On the face of it, a £500 quote may offer the same as a £5000 quote.
-It’s not until you question the designer and compare properly that you realise why the fee is so different.
-Generally, cheap quotes tend to equal a cheap-looking website.
+It’s not until you question the designer and compare proposals that you realise why the fee is so different.
+Generally, cheap quotes tend to equal a lower quality website.
 The more money you spend, the better quality product you’re going to end up with.

-There are some really great web designers out there that will be cheaper than large agencies but make sure they fully understand what’s required before you start, and drill down into the feature set to check if those cheap quotes include the same set of features as the more expensive quotes that you’re getting.
+There are some really great web designers out there that will be cheaper than large agencies but make sure they fully understand what’s required before you start, and drill down into the proposal to check if those cheap quotes include the same set of benefits as the more expensive quotes that you’re getting.
 It’s not uncommon to receive a cheap quote but find out further down the line that your designer has missed something really fundamental.

 What about a DIY Website?